alexk8/LightMvcCaptcha/README.md

 Fully customizable highspeed captcha for asp.net mvc<br>
 Captcha image generation speed is about 215 captchas per second or ~4.5 milliseconds per single one. *Tested on 2.5 Ghz cpu, single thread mode*<br>
 Here you can test it: [captcha.cygwin255.ml](http://captcha.cygwin255.ml) and deside do you need it or not :)<br>
-Some examples of  what you can achive (you could be able to change any aspect of captcha):
+Some examples of  what you can achive (you can change any aspect of captcha):
 ![1](https://raw.githubusercontent.com/cygwin255/Utilities/master/Images/Captcha/1.jpg)<br>
 ![2](https://raw.githubusercontent.com/cygwin255/Utilities/master/Images/Captcha/2.jpg)<br>
 ![3](https://raw.githubusercontent.com/cygwin255/Utilities/master/Images/Captcha/3.jpg)<br>
 ![4](https://raw.githubusercontent.com/cygwin255/Utilities/master/Images/Captcha/4.jpg)<br>
 ![5](https://raw.githubusercontent.com/cygwin255/Utilities/master/Images/Captcha/5.jpg)
+## Key features
+1. Simple to use, 5 minutes to emeded - 5 simple steps *see the next chapter*
+2. Extremely customizable, you can change every aspect of captcha generation algorithm or even add new one with events and functions
+3. Fast and secure
 ## How to use?
 You need to perform 5 simple steps to embed LightMvcCaptcha to your project
 1. Add a nuget package *OR compile it and add dll to your project by yourself*:<br>